onecooljimoke/HeuristicsProject/README.md

 in an AI Bot Challenge run by [The AI Games](http://theaigames.com).
 Specifcally, [Ultimate Tic Tac Toe](http://theaigames.com/competitions/ultimate-tic-tac-toe/rules)

-Is our bot any good?
-Probably not, but it's ours, and we love it anyways.
+### Is our bot any good?
+Probably not.
+But it's ours, and we love it anyways.

 ## Running